 “I found a team where my personality fits in, so I can be 100% who I am.”

-When I ask Flora what advice she would give to those looking to make the switch into UX design, she cites that excitement should be the main driver.
+When I ask Flora what advice she would give to those looking to make the switch into UX design or product design, she cites that excitement should be the main driver.

 “You need to be excited.
 It’s a lot of work, especially if you do the course alongside working full time.
 It’s a huge commitment.”